sunil8654/Task-Management-telus/README.md

 Manage and sort tasks by due date (newest first Default ) Search tasks by title
 Filter tasks by status: All, Active, Completed
-Dark and Light Mode toggle(Added in code App.js using UseEffect) Fully responsive for all screen sizes
+Fully responsive for all screen sizes
 Added task data with localStorage
 Clean and modern UI with Simple color  and subtle animations.